neogermi/aviatejs/README.txt

-AviateJS is a small jQuery based library to enable web developers to use semantics on their webpages as they'd like to do it.
-By combining the power of rdfQuery, multiple semantic lifting engines (Apache Stanbol, Zemanta, RDFa Parsing)and by providing jQuery-like syntax features (e.g., chaining,
+AviateJS is a small jquery based library to enable web developers to use semantics on their webpages as they'd like to do it.
+By combining the power of rdfquery, multiple semantic lifting engines (Apache Stanbol, Zemanta, RDFa Parsing)and by providing jquery-like syntax features (e.g., chaining,
 $-notation, selectors, ...) the AviateJS framework makes it easier for web developers to bring semantic technologies in their webpage.
 AviateJS - Makes semantics fly into your content ;)